Pheromones might work by making the women feel more at ease with men. And it may make them feel more attractive to them or more attracted to them.

 Pheromone Links To Human Bonding

-While the pheromonal link to tribal bonding has not been conclusively established by scientific studies, the theory makes sense.
-Pheromones are a form of subtle chemical communication, a way to “read” another person or group of people, and the closer we are to people, the more tuned in to them we can be.
-Says ethnomedicine scholar Terence McKenna in the book Tri-alogues at the Edge of the West, “I think that pheromones are if vastly underrated for their organizing power in biology and social systems.”
+While the pheromonal link to tribal bonding is not conclusive by scientific studies, the theory makes sense.
+Pheromones are a form of subtle chemical communication.
+They are a way to “read” another person or group of people, and the closer we are to people, the more tuned in to them we can be.
+Says ethnomedicine scholar Terence McKenna in the book Trialogues at the Edge of the West, “I think that pheromones are if vastly underrated for their organizing power in biology and social systems.”

 Hopefully, this article gives you a clearer perspective on what we know about pheromones.
 Human pheromone research is ongoing so can expect more interesting discoveries.